Malak-Mansour/Language_In_RobNav/README.md

 | custom-jais    | Jais 30B  | English and Arabic  |

 ## Acknowledgement
-A Large part of the code is used from [NavGPT](https://github.com/GengzeZhou/NavGPT).
+A large part of the code is used from [NavGPT](https://github.com/GengzeZhou/NavGPT).
 Many thanks for their wonderful work.